ERGO-Code/HiGHS/docs/src/solvers.md

 When modifications have been made to an LP problem, the simplex solver (only) can solve the modified problem from the optimal basis of the original LP, a process known as ["hot starting"](@ref hot-start-lp).

-## MIP

-The HiGHS MIP solver uses established branch-and-cut techniques.
-It is largely single-threaded, although implementing a multi-threaded tree search is work in progress.

 ## QP